 Summary and Conclusions

-The average Oklahoma soybean producer who responded to this survey grew 322 acres of soybeans in 2006 and identified weeds and problems with harvest (unspecified) as their top issues of concern.
-Johnsongrass was the most frequent weed problem encountered and was most commonly treated with Roundup® herbicide.
-Soil fertility issues included low pH (acid soil), phosphorous, and potassium deficiency.
-Soybean diseases were of moderate concern, and insect problems were of least concern.
+The average Oklahoma field corn producer who responded to this survey grew 294 acres of corn in 2006 and more than half identified soil fertility, weeds, and harvest (unspecified) as issues of high concern.
+Soil fertility problems consisted of nitrogen and phosphorus.
+Johnsongrass was the most frequently reported weed problem.
+Insects and plant diseases were of least concern.

-These results suggest soybean producers will benefit from research and Extension programs addressing basic and specific pest management challenges.
-While they are aware of most of the weed problems occurring in soybeans, they continue to find research-based evaluation of weed control methods useful.
-They also continue to benefit from information on soil fertility and harvest problems.
-While less concerned with insect and plant disease, producers would benefit from up-to-date information on effective management of these pests.
+These results suggest corn producers will benefit from research and Extension programs addressing basic and specific pest management challenges.
+Oklahoma corn producers continue to need information on effective soil fertility, weed management, and harvest issues.
+While they are less concerned with insect and plant disease management, they would benefit from up-to-date information on management of these pests.